 Why Open-Source Software?

-Ensures high maintainability, no installation costs, and leverages the skills of developers who put their expertise at the disposal of the project.
-By working directly on the code there is a high level of personalization and a continuous evolution of the software.
+Because it has easy maintainability, no installation costs, and leverages the skills of developers who put their expertise at the disposal of the project.
+The open source code of Open Hospital grants the possibility of personalization and continuous evolution of the software.

 Who Can Contribute?

-Software developers and IT technicians, professionals, experts or simply enthusiasts of computer science and programming but also those who do not have a high level of technical skills can contribute to the growth of the project.
+Software developers and IT professional or simply enthusiasts of computer science and programming but also those who do not have a high level of technical skills can contribute to the growth of the project.
+Start reading the technical documentation.

 How to Contribute?